 Platform engineering is the discipline of designing and building toolchains and workflows that enable self-service capabilities for software engineering organizations in the cloud-native era.
 Platform engineers provide an integrated product most often referred to as an “Internal Developer Platform” covering the operational necessities of the entire lifecycle of an application.
-An Internal Developer Platform (IDP) is a layer on top of the tech and tooling an engineering team has in place already.
+An Internal Developer Platform (IDP) encompasses a variety of technologies and tools, integrated in a manner that reduces cognitive load on developers while retaining essential context and underlying technologies.
 It helps operations structure their setup and enable developer self-service.
-Platform engineering done right means providing golden paths and paved roads that match the preferred abstraction level of the individual developer, who interacts with the IDP layer.
+Platform engineering done right means providing golden paths and paved roads that match the preferred abstraction level of the individual developer, who interacts with the IDP.

 In this article we are going to explore the origins of this discipline and discuss the main focus areas of platform engineers.
 We will also explain how this fits into the setup of a modern engineering organization and is actually a key component in most advanced development teams.